marinov98/MarinMacs/emacs_config/README.md

 - You cannot start installing packages until you have ```(require `package)``` in your init (init.el or .emacs) file
 - Once you have it ```M-x package-list-packages RET``` will open up the package list
 - Additonally you can run ```M-x package-install RET package_name RET``` if you know the exact package that you want
-- If you just want to get it over with, simply copy my init.el and marinov.org all the packages should install and configure automatically (power of use-package)
+- If you just want to get it over with, simply copy my init.el and marinov.org all the packages should install and configure automatically (power of use-package), **however** you would still have to install the servers for jedi and irony

 ## Good Fonts For Programming
 - Hack (Personal Favorite)